Comerica Park: Baseball

 In 2005, Comerica Park hosted the 76th MLB All-Star Game, the first to be played in Detroit since 1971.
-In the Home Run Derby, held the day before, Bobby Abreu slammed 24 home runs in the first round, breaking the previous record of 15.
-Abreu won the Derby over Tiger Iván Rodríguez, hitting a then record 41 homers during the event.
+In the Home Run Derby, held the day before, Bobby Abreu hit 24 home runs in the first round, breaking the previous record of 15.
+Abreu won the Derby over Tigers catcher Iván Rodríguez, hitting a then record 41 homers during the event.
 In the All-Star Game, the American League won 7–5 with Miguel Tejada winning the game's MVP Award.

 The first playoff game at Comerica Park was played on October 6, 2006, against the New York Yankees.
 On October 21, 2006, Comerica Park hosted the first World Series game in the history of the ballpark (Game 1 of the 2006 World Series).

-On June 12, 2007, the first no-hitter was thrown at Comerica Park by Justin Verlander.
-The Tigers won the game 4–0 against the Milwaukee Brewers.
-It was also the first no-hitter thrown by a Tiger in the city of Detroit since Virgil Trucks accomplished the feat in 1952.

 In 2008, the Tiger statue at the main entrance of the ballpark was dressed with a Detroit Red Wings jersey as the Red Wings were playing against the Pittsburgh Penguins in the Stanley Cup Finals.
 The jersey is usually worn by the Spirit of Detroit, but it was undergoing restoration during that time.

 On August 15, 2011, Minnesota Twins slugger Jim Thome became the eighth player in baseball history to hit 600 career home runs.

 Comerica Park hosted its second World Series in 2012, with the Tigers getting swept by the San Francisco Giants.

 On April 23, 2022, Tigers slugger Miguel Cabrera became the 33rd player in Major League history to get his 3,000th hit with a single in the first inning off of Colorado Rockies pitcher Antonio Senzatela.

+Only two no-hitters have been thrown at Comerica Park, both by the Tigers.
+On June 12, 2007, the first no-hitter was thrown at Comerica Park by Justin Verlander.
+The Tigers won the game 4–0 against the Milwaukee Brewers.
+It was also the first no-hitter thrown by a Tiger in the city of Detroit since Virgil Trucks accomplished the feat in 1952.
+Then on July 8, 2023, Matt Manning, Jason Foley and Alex Lange threw a combined no-hitter in a 2–0 victory against the Toronto Blue Jays.

+Comerica Park also played host to a near-perfect game by Armando Galarraga against the Cleveland Indians on June 2, 2010.
+Galarraga retired the first 26 batters he faced, but was denied both a perfect game and no-hitter when umpire Jim Joyce erroneously awarded Indians batter Jason Donald an infield single with two outs in the ninth inning.